GEOS-Chem-IGE/GEOS-Chem-infra/doc/ige-calcul.md

 ### The output Data
 The outputs will be saved on your workdir space.
-It would be appreciated if you add a readme of your project in this directory.
+It is recommamnded that you add a readme of your project in this directory.
 ### Requesting a Slurm account
 You must require the ige-caclul admins to create you a slurm account to be able to run the jobscripts via the slurm on ige-calcul servers.
 ### Build the executables